Learn to make Irish soda bread using just 6 simple ingredients. Ready in minutes, you’ll love the gorgeous crust and fluffy texture.

 - Salt.
 To taste.

-- Buttermilk.
+- Vegan buttermilk.
+Made by combining unsweetened almond milk and apple cider vinegar.
 A must when working with bread that doesn’t contain yeast or milk.

 How to make Irish soda bread